10 Tips For Making the Most Out of a Wine Tasting Tour

 1. Ask wine producers or guides for more information

-2. Take notes about your favourite wines
+2. Take notes about your favorite wines

 wine tours, wine tastings, wine portugal, wine travel destinations, how to taste wine